MaggieHibberd/bookmark-manager/README.md

  ## Database Creation

- Connect to psql
+ - Connect to psql
+ - Connect to `psql` and create the `bookmark_manager` and `bookmark_manager_test` databases:
- Create the database using the psql command CREATE DATABASE bookmark_manager;
+ - Create the database using the psql command CREATE DATABASE database_name;
+ - To set up the appropriate tables, connect to each database in `psql` and run the SQL scripts in the `db/migrations` folder in the given order
- Connect to the database using the pqsl command \c bookmark_manager;
+ - Connect to the database using the pqsl command \c bookmark_manager;
- Run the query we have saved in the file 01_create_bookmarks_table.sql
+ - Run the query we have saved in the file 01_create_bookmarks_table.sql